AMB718/Portfolio-Page/README.md

 ## Description

 In this assignment I have created a portfolio to show my current/future projects.
 This is a place that I can showcase or display my work to future employers.
 I have provided contact information, a little about me, and a place holder for future work and for an image of myself to come soon.

+## Technology

+- HTML
+- CSS
+- Flexbox

 ![Screenshot1](https://user-images.githubusercontent.com/87721575/130708714-12f84e4e-4bc6-4f74-9df0-247d2ec806e9.JPG)